 Comment if YOU Love Black Cats!

-Do you love solid black cats as much as we do?
+Do you love solid black Maine Coons as much as we do?
 Do you own a solid black Maine Coon?
 Leave us a comment and show us a photo of your beautiful black panther.